-2.3 Topography and Land Ownership
+2.3 Topography and land ownership

-The proposed mitigation site is located within a tea plantation land and road reservation area.
+The proposed mitigation site is located within a sloppy area that consists of houses and homestead gardens and extends towards the road reservation area.
 The elevation of the area is 750 m.
-The extent of the site proposed to be mitigated is about 2275 m.
-The unstable area is located in sloppy terrain where the natural slope has been cut for road construction.
-The land ownership of the plantation land is Hopton Estate and the road reservation is owned by the Road Development Authority.
-Refer figure 2, 3; Google and drone image of the proposed landslide mitigation site, the surrounding environmental features and service infrastructure..
+The extent of the site proposed to be mitigated is about 2948 m2.
+The failed slope and unstable area are located in a sloppy terrain where the natural slope has been cut for the road construction.
+There are private owners for the settlements and the road reservation is owned by the Road Development Authority.
+Both sides of the unstable area consist of households with home gardens.
+A natural stream called "Ibbanaoya" flows at the downslope of the road.

+Refer to Figure 2, 3; Google and drone images of the proposed landslide mitigation site, the surrounding environmental features, and service infrastructure.

-Figure 2: Google image of the proposed landslide mitigation site, the surrounding environmental features and service infrastructure
+Figure 2: Drone image of the proposed landslide mitigation site, the surrounding environmental features, and service infrastructure.

-Figure 3: Drone image of the proposed landslide mitigation site, the surrounding environmental features and service infrastructure
+Figure 3: Google image of the proposed landslide mitigation site, the surrounding environmental features and service infrastructure.